zpneal/incidentally/README.md

 **Neal, Z. P. (2022). incidentally: An R package for generating incidence matrices and bipartite graphs. *OSF Preprints*. [https://doi.org/10.31219/osf.io/ectms](https://doi.org/10.31219/osf.io/ectms)**

-Two extended functions in the `incidentally` package have their own citations.
+Two extended functions in the `incidentally` package have their own citations, which provide extended tutorials.
 The `incidence.from.congress()` function can be cited as:

 **Neal, Z. P. (2022).
 Constructing legislative networks in R using incidentally and backbone. *Connections, 42*, 1-9. [https://doi.org/10.2478/connections-2019.026](https://doi.org/10.2478/connections-2019.026)**